viamrobotics/docs/docs/services/slam/run-slam-webcam.md

 <br>

 First, it might take a few minutes for ORB-SLAM3 to create an initial map after starting up.
-Both in online and offline mode this might mean that you have to wait a little while before you can see a map on the UI.
+In both live and offline mode, this might mean that you have to wait a little while before you can see a map on the UI.

 Second, map generation depends on the quality of the dataset.
 For consecutive images, the camera's focus should not be moved too far from that of the previous image, and images should contain enough details that can be detected by ORB-SLAM3.
 Images from a white wall for example will not successfully generate a map.
 Try to point the camera into areas that contain a lot of information, such as objects, window frames, and similar.

-Furthermore, in online mode, it helps to move the camera around _slowly_, such that consecutive images contain similar items that can be matched to each other.
+In live mode, it helps to move the camera around _slowly_, so that consecutive images containing similar items can be matched to each other.

 In offline mode, it can be difficult to determine the quality of the dataset.
 If no map can be generated using the offline dataset, a new dataset should be generated.